cjohansen/portfolio/README.md

 - `:collapsed-icon-color` - A more specific color for collapsed packages.
 - `:kind` - One of `:folder` or `:package`.
 Dictates the rendering style.
   Namespaces default to `:package`.
+- `:default-folder-icon` - The default icon to use for folders nested under this collection.
+- `:default-folder-expanded-icon` - The default icon to use for expanded folders nested under this collection.
+Overrides `:default-folder-icon` when set, and can be overridden on specific folders.
+- `:default-folder-collapsed-icon` - The default icon to use for collapsed folders nested under this collection.
+Overrides `:default-folder-icon` when set, and can be overridden on specific folders.
+- `:default-package-icon` - The default icon to use for packages nested under this collection.
+- `:default-package-expanded-icon` - The default icon to use for expanded packages nested under this collection.
+Overrides `:default-package-icon` when set, and can be overridden on specific packages.
+- `:default-package-collapsed-icon` - The default icon to use for collapsed packages nested under this collection.
+Overrides `:default-package-icon` when set, and can be overridden on specific packages.

 #### Scene and collection icons